Bowen-zhang96/VL-SCC/README.md

 ## VL-SCC
-This is the official implementation of the experiments in 'Semantic Communications with Variable-Length Coding for Extended Reality'. [paper](https://ieeexplore.ieee.org/document/10198383)
+This is the official code for the experiments in 'Semantic Communications with Variable-Length Coding for Extended Reality'. [paper](https://ieeexplore.ieee.org/document/10198383)

 I am gradually uploading the code for this paper now :).